rsaideekshith/simplewebrepo/README.md

 # simplewebrepo
-this is a simple docker web application
+this is a simple docker web application we are deploying in AWS THROUGH JENKINS